Streets remain calm for protest march

 Race has been at the forefront of the tensions; Brown was African-American and the officer who shot him is white.

-St. Louis authorities Friday released details of the racial and gender makeup of the grand jury handling the case.
+St. Louis authorities have released details of the racial and gender makeup of the grand jury, which started hearing testimony on Wednesday.

 It comprises six white men, three white women, two black women and one black man, said Paul Fox, the administrator for the St. Louis County Circuit Court.

 St. Louis County is 70% white and 24% black, according to last year’s estimate by the U.S. Census Bureau.

 This information on the jury’s makeup comes as a key complaint among Brown family supporters continues: that the man whose office is tasked with making the case to the grand jury – St. Louis County Prosecuting Attorney Bob McCulloch – is too cozy with law enforcement, does not have a good relationship with the African-American community and thus should be replaced.

 Protesters have said he does not have a good relationship with the African-American community and should be replaced.

 For his part, McCulloch has indicated he won’t recuse himself, saying he’s simply doing the job he was elected to do.